safkanyazilim/eanapilib/README.md

 - sample-app: A sample Android app that uses the api-lib to make all of it's calls.

 ##Building both the Library and the App
 It is possible to build the library and the app in a single step using the build.xml at the root of the project.
-This will build the library, publish it to a local artifactory repository, then resolve the dependencies of the android project and fix up the local android files and build the debug configuration of sample-app.
+This will build the library, publish it to a local artifactory repository, then resolve the dependencies of the Android project and fix up the local Android files and build the debug configuration of sample-app.

 ###Requirements